 Molluscum Contagiosum

-Molluscum contagiosum is a harmless viral infection that causes a skin growth.
-It is easily transmitted by direct skin contact of sexual contact or contact sports and, less frequently, by sharing clothing or towels.
-It is not really a sexually transmitted infection but can be transmitted to the groin, thighs or low abdomen from sexual contact.
+Molluscum contagiosum is a harmless viral infection that causes skin growths.
+It is easily transmitted by direct skin-to-skin contact, including during sexual activity and contact sports.
+It can also be transmitted by sharing clothing, razors, or towels.
+It can be sexually transmitted to areas of the lower abdomen, groin, thighs, and external genitalia.

 Molluscum Contagiosum Symptoms